ivs-kuleuven/platosim3/docs/source/InputFile.md

-@subsubsection electronicOffset ElectronicOffset
+#### <a name="electronicOffset"></a>ElectronicOffset
 <i>Allowed values:</i> ≥ 0

 Electronic offset or bias level, expressed in ADU, that is added to the digital signal in order to avoid negative readout values.
 The electronic offset can be measured in a pre-scan strip, which essentially consists of a few additional rows of the CCD.
 These rows only contain the electronic offset and the readout noise.
-This pre-scan strip consisting of @ref numPreScanRows rows will be stored in the output file.
+This pre-scan strip consisting of [NumPreScanRows](#numPreScanRows) rows will be stored in the output file.

-@subsubsection readoutTime ReadoutTime
+#### <a name="readoutTime"></a>ReadoutTime
 <i>Allowed values:</i> ≥ 0

 Time required to read out an entire CCD working in frame transfer mode, expressed in seconds.
 Because of the absence of a shutter (which is common in space-based instruments), the CCD still receives light during frame transfer.
 The flux of each sub-pixel is affected by the flux of the sub-pixels in the same column.
 Because the CCD is exposed during the whole readout and multiple exposures are created, also the sub-pixels further away from the readout register have their influence.